recurve-methods/flexvalue/docs/flexvalue/flexvalue.calculations.rst

 =======

 - :py:class:`FlexValueProject`:
-  Representation of the parameters and calculations for a single project
+  Parameters and calculations for a given measure, project, or portfolio

 - :py:class:`FlexValueRun`:
   Representation of a single calculation for a set of projects